Skip to content

 • Fewer CI runs means less infrastructure load

-• Works well with speculative checks for both speed and efficiency
+• Combines well with speculative checks for both speed and efficiency

 Cons: